 - Add celery and onions, and sauté until they are soften, about 5 minutes.

 - Add potatoes, chicken broth, water, and salt.
 Cover with a lid.

 - Bring liquid to a boil, then lower heat, and simmer for 20 to 25 minutes.
 Turn off heat.

 - Clean the outer skins of the broccoli and chop them into tiny, bite-size pieces.
 In a medium pot, bring 1-inch of water to a boil, then add broccoli and cover.

-Cook for 3 minutes.
-Turn off heat and allow the broccoli to steam for another 3 to 5 minutes.
+- Simmer on low boil for about 3 minutes.
+Turn off heat and allow the broccoli to steam for another 2 to 3 minutes.
 Drain.
 The color of the broccoli should be bright green and tender.